Selling My House With Asbestos In [market_city]

 Understanding Massachusetts Asbestos Disclosure Laws: What Sellers Need to Know

-• Legal Requirements: Massachusetts sellers must report any asbestos in their homes.
-This is vital when selling a house.
+• Legal Requirements: People selling their homes in Massachusetts must disclose whether they contain asbestos.
+This is extremely important when selling a house.

-• Role of the Protection Agency: The Massachusetts Department of Environmental Protection (DEP) ensures these rules are followed to prevent asbestos-related health risks.
+• The Massachusetts Department of Environmental Protection (DEP) ensures that these regulations are followed in order to prevent people from becoming ill as a result of asbestos exposure.

-• Home Inspection Recommendations: While not required by law, a home inspection can help find materials containing asbestos.
-This can reassure both sellers and buyers.
+• Home Inspection Advice: It’s not required by law, but having a home inspection can help you find things that might contain asbestos.
+This can give buyers and sellers peace of mind.

 The Impact of Asbestos on the Home Selling Process in MA